slowernews/wisdom-tldr/chapters/2-3_relation_society.md

 - people of all political persuasions
 - politics are a catalyst
 - Politics is simply theatre for the slave class.
-- Pretending that simple things are complicated and that complicated things are simple is the bread and butter of politics.
 - Proximity to white people and their tax dollars is not a human right.
-- Rigid regimes are doomed when they become flexible.
-The revolutionaries always become the new dictators.
 - Saying that White countries deserve to be flooded with brown migrants because of colonialism is acknowledging that you people are a plague and a punishment.
 - social contracts: public promises.
 Everything is a contract!
 - sufffering is individual. nations or corporations don’t suffer.